twalton83/django_URL_shortener/README.md

-# django_URL_shortener
+# lilliput.li

 A URL shortener made with React and Django.